nickkard/Stratego-Game/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This small project represents the well-kwown board game of <strong>Stratego</strong>, a  strategy board game with two players.
-The objective is .....
+This is a small project I did back in 2015 during an undergraduate course.
+It represents the game of <strong>Stratego</strong>, a well-kwown board strategy game.
 The target of the project was to get in touch with <strong>MVC</strong>, a design pattern that stands for Model-View-Controller and is used to separate application's concerns.
 In more detail:

 * <strong>Model</strong> represents an object carrying data.
 It can also have logic to update controller if its data changes.